 The risk-of-poverty rate is quite underestimated when poverty line is set at 40% of median income.
-Underestimation of poverty at lower poverty thresholds is expected, as social assistance, which is targeted to the bottom end of income distribution, is overestimated due to missing asset set in EUROMOD.
-The table also shows that we overestimate the share of income received by the lowest decile for the same reasons.
+Underestimation of poverty at lower poverty thresholds is expected, as two benefits targeted to the bottom end of income distribution - social assistance and housing benefits - are overestimated due to missing asset set in EUROMOD.
+The previous table also shows that we overestimate the share of income received by the lowest decile for the same reasons.
 When poverty threshold is set at 50% of median, income the risk-of-poverty rate is closer to the external data for total population.
-Poverty rates reach around 85% of official poverty rates, even if we consider poverty rates separately for males and females.
+Poverty rates reach around 78% of official poverty rates, even if we consider poverty rates separately for males and females.
 The underestimated poverty rates at 50% poverty line might be explained by the same reasons as above.

-At-risk-of-poverty rate at 60% of median income is very well matched, as it underestimates the EUROSTAT poverty rates in 2015/2016 only by 1%.
-Similarly, good simulation results are reached for 70% threshold risk-of-poverty rates as EUROMOD and EUROSTAT poverty rates are very close.
-Here and when interpreting previous results, we should take account of our median being slightly higher compared to the EU-SILC based estimate.
+At-risk-of-poverty rate at 60% of median income is better matched, as it is underestimated by 7% in 2013/2014.
+For 70% threshold risk-of-poverty rates are bit closer to external numbers in 2013, and even better approximation in 2014/2015.
+Here and when interpreting previous results we should take account of our median being slightly lower compared to the EU-SILC based estimate.

 The estimated discrepancy between the poverty figures from EUROMOD incomes and from SILC incomes is not evenly distributed across age groups.
-Child poverty and poverty rates among youth are underestimated in 2015/2016 by 22% and 10%.
-Poverty rate for the prime-age group of 25-49 years old almost matches EUROSTAT poverty rate for this group, while the poverty rates for the group 50-64 years old are by 13% higher in comparison to the external rates.
-Poverty rate among the elderly population (65+) matches EUROSTAT poverty rates in 2015/2016 and overestimates it by 2% in 2015/2016.
-Obviously, the overestimated pensions in EU-SILC and EUROMOD database are cancelled out by underestimated simulated income support which is targeted to the elderly group.
-We should keep in mind that poverty rates of age groups up to age 25 might be lower than external rates due to overestimated benefits which are targeted to these age groups (child benefit, social assistance for families).
+Child poverty and poverty rates among youth are underestimated in 2013/2014 by 14% and 11%.
+Poverty rate for the prime-age group of 25-49 years old is underestimated in 2013/2014 by 8%, while the poverty rates for the group 50-64 years old are by 3% higher in comparison to the external rates Poverty rate among the elderly population (65+) is underestimated by 5% in 2013/2014 and 4% in 2014/2015, which can be explained by overestimated pensions in EU-SILC and EUROMOD database.
+We should keep in mind that poverty rates of age groups up to age 50 might be lower than external rates due to overestimated benefits which are targeted to these age groups.